PanK0/ARGO/README.md

 Since this is still a test:

 - For each message is created a new stream.
 In a long run, this causes a saturation.
 To cope with this, a function openStream() is called, that closes currently opened streams.
-- To deliver a broadcast it is used a disjoint paths method.
-To deliver explorer2 messages, intersection is used.

 ## WARNING - ADDRESSES AND CONNECTIONS
 - Nodes multiaddresses can be viewed by uncommenting function `pintNodeInfo()` in *output_print_functions.go*.